mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 ### When is EC2 _not_ the right choice?
 EC2 is fantastic for giving us all the flexibility we want to fine-tune our instance.
 We choose the hardware, the machine image, and many other options.
 (The [EC2 set up](#set-up) section in this post was dozens of lines long!)

-But this puts the responsibility on us to make sure we're configuring our instance(s) properly.
+But this puts the responsibility on _us_ to make sure we're configuring our instances properly.
 It may be straightforward if you're just running simulations, but what about a full-scale application with a database, caching layer, frontend, etc.?
 Scaling a complex service here can involve many moving pieces, even with some automated help.

 One other issue is that **our instance is only accessible while it's running.** If we have some code that we want to execute infrequently, do we really want to keep an instance running?
-If this code is computationally heavy, we may need an instance that's just sitting around
+If this code is computationally heavy, we may need an instance that's just sitting around, costing us money but not really being used.

 ### What is Lambda?
 In 2014, Amazon released **Lambda**, pushing the abstraction of the cloud to a new level.
 Lambda is _server-less_ computing.
 This is a bit misleading because there _is_ a server involved... it just becomes a black box abstracted away from you.

+Lambda runs code in response to _events_ and automatically manages the underlying compute resources for you.

 With an EC2 instance, you need to choose how much CPU and RAM you want the instance to have.
 Your instance will be there when you submit your requests, run your app, etc. But it'll still be quietly running in the background when you're not using it.
 This is often what you want $-$ you don't know when someone will make a request to your database, so you want the server to be ready at any time to serve that request.
 (Or for larger websites, there may never be a time where users _aren't_ making requests to your database.
 Think Amazon or Google displaying search results.)